orchy-mfe/orchy-doc/docs/documentation/installation.md

 To use the Web Component in your website, you **must**:
 - firstly, install the package **@orchy-mfe/web-component** from [`npm`](https://www.npmjs.com/);
-- secondly, register the Web Component definition importing its entry point with:
+- secondly, register the Web Component with:
 ```javascript
 import '@orchy-mfe/web-component'
 ```